natos/natansantolo.com/content/post/2012-03-12-sort-by-datetime.md

 +++
-title = "Sorting by datetime with JavaScript" description = "A little example on how to sort collections by datetime with JavaScript" tags = [ "javscript", "tips"] date = "2012-03-12" categories = [
+title = "Sorting by datetime with JavaScript" description = "An example on how to sort collections by datetime with JavaScript" tags = [ "javascript", "tips"] date = "2012-03-12" categories = [
   "JavaScript"